From Fair Decision Making to Social Equality: Affirmative Action under Natural Equality

 Since $\pi_t(1|A,\AA2)$ converges to $\pie$ as $t\to \infty$, then $\Delta(t)$ will only become a function of $\pi_t(1|B,\AA2)$ and $\pie$.
 Therefore, the dynamics will approximately become an ODE with one variable, and oscillatory behavior cannot exist in first order one dimensional ODEs \cite{strogatz2018nonlinear}, then $\pi_t(1|B,\AA2)$ will converge to some fixed point of the dynamics necessarily below $\pie$.
 Looking closely, if $\pie$ was initially below $\pi_0(1|B,\AA2)$, then the trajectory of $\pi_t(1|A,\AA2)$ will force group B to converge toward the equilibrium point.
 On the other hand, if $\pie\geq\pi_0(1|B,\AA2)$ then nothing can be said, thus unfortunately only worse off equilibria are guaranteed.

-Now let's assume the conditions for reaching equality with the \AA2 policy are met to see what could be the consequence.
-Specifically there exists $L_{\AA2}\in[0,1)$ such that for all $\pi,\pi'$ in $[0,1]$ one has:
+Now let's assume the conditions for reaching equality with the \AA2 policy are met to see what could be the consequence. \begin{assumption} If the form of AA coincides with \AA2 then $f_A$ and $f_B$ for all $\pi,\pi' \in [0,1]$ can be written as: